 In the summer months, Saskatoon comes alive.
 The city's patios are a favourite location to grab a cool drink and a good meal.
 Many of them are also pet-friendly.

-Other pet-friendly patios in the city include JT's Bar and Grill, City Perks Coffeehouse, Leopold's Tavern, Homestead Ice Cream (the outside bench-area), and Bus Stop Refreshments.
+Pet-friendly patios in the city include City Perks Coffeehouse, d’Lish by Tish Café (the patio is not pet-friendly but you are welcome to clip your pup to the fence surrounding the patio,) Leopold's TavernCathedral Social Hall, Homestead Ice Cream (the outside bench-area), and Bus Stop Refreshments.

 Many of these locations have doggie bowls filled with water so your pooch can stay hydrated too.
 There are a number of other businesses with pet-friendly patios, be sure to call ahead to confirm.